We recently hosted a car seat checking clinic with our friends from Edwards & Co. It was wonderful teaming up to help our community.

 We had one experience with a particular capsule which was super upright, even with an added towel.
 Dad went home for a thicker towel and after a few tries we got the capsule in with a perfect 45 degree angle.
 By testing with an independent level, we were satisfied baby would be comfortable.

 The reason the recline is important is that if baby is too upright, their head can flop forwards because babies have big, heavy heads and weak neck muscles.
 This is really dangerous as it can impact their breathing if they end up chin to chest.

 3. Not using the tether strap, or fixing the tether to the wrong thing

 Some car seats need to use their tether at all times.
 Others, only when forward facing.
 Others still, don't require tethers.
 Read your car seat manual to ensure you're using the tether if you need to be - or check with a local Child Restraint Technician.

 We helped some parents work out exactly where to clasp the tether on.
 Many parents simply don't know where the tether anchor is in their car, or they hook the tether onto the wrong thing (such as a cargo clasp hook that isn't actually suitable for securing a car seat).

 In some cars, there's a need to install an anchor bolt point.
-This is very easy for a mechanic to do in most cars, and costs around $20 - $30 in New Zealand.
+This is very easy for a mechanic to do and does not cost very much.